 Here at Memory Fortress, we see it every day, several times a day.
 Pictures, slides, and negatives will arrive in boxes to be processed, and we quickly assess the condition of all.
 Most of the time, we see the effects of the ravages of time.
 Images which were once pristine have now deteriorated, sometimes to the point of being unrecognizable.
-And while we can halt the process (via scanning and some software corrections), it doesn’t change the fact that the original images are not of the same quality they once were.
+And while we can halt the process (via our photo and slide scanning services and some software corrections), it doesn’t change the fact that the original images are not of the same quality they once were.
 Image deterioration is a real problem for many Americans.

 So why does this happen?
 Back 40-60 years ago, film manufacturers like Kodak didn’t fully understand how their products would hold up in the future.
 While great improvements were made in the 1980s, film products from before then haven’t fared as well.
 The chemicals used in make film negatives, slides, and photographic prints were less stable, and prone to color skewing over time.
-What this means is that even if the owner of the images took excellent care of them over the years, there is still a very good chance that the dyes have undergone miniature chemical reactions that slowly changed the appearance of the pictures.
+What this means is that even if the owner of the images took excellent care of them over the years, there is still a very good chance that the dyes underwent miniature chemical reactions that slowly changed the appearance of the pictures.

 - Image oxidation